How to Create a Subscriber

 Retrieve Medusa Configurations

-Within your subscriber, you may need to access the Medusa configuration exported from medusa-config.js
+Within your subscriber, you may need to access the Medusa configuration exported from medusa-config.js.
+To do that, you can access configModule using dependency injection.

 For example: